 The “Gospel” is a fancy word that means “good news.”
 However, it’s not just any good news.
 “The Gospel” is used specifically for the good news preached by Jesus and his disciples, handed down to us in the Bible.
 The Gospel is the good news that though we deserve God’s judgment for sin, God has made way for us to be set free from judgment and enjoy all the goodness of his promises through Jesus the Messiah.

-If you haven’t caught on, Punchacre is a convenient way of referring to the area between the A6, A22, A3, and A34 highways in Sydney, NSW.
+I have in mind the area between the A6, A22, A3, and A34 highways in Sydney, NSW.
 This area encompasses large parts of Punchbowl and Greenacre, along with portions of Wiley Park, Bankstown, Roselands, and Chullora.
+This website derives its name from both major suburbs in this area, so perhaps you might call this area “Punchacre.”

 If want to learn more about Jesus, you have come to the right place.
 On this website, you will find resources about Jesus, the Bible, and the Gospel.
 You can contact us and we will connect you with an appropriate person to grab a cuppa and read the Bible or talk about Jesus and his Gospel.